vmchale/ppp/README.md

 `ppp` is a library for (pleasant) [permutations](http://mathworld.wolfram.com/PermutationGroup.html) in PureScript.
-Currently, it is something of a work-in-progress, but it already has functions to multiply and invert permutations.
+Currently, it is somewhat incomplete, but it already has functions to multiply and invert permutations.

 ## Installation